Properly fitting your hearing aids is crucial for good sound quality, comfort, and security.

 How to measure the length for the receiver wire

-Everyone's ears are different and measuring the correct receiver wire length is important for ensuring comfort and optimal sound performance.
+Everyone’s ears are different.
+Measuring the correct receiver wire length helps ensure your hearing aids are comfortable and provide optimal sound performance.

 Signs your receiver wire may be the wrong size: